CALL FOR ARTS PARTICIPANTS

 - Presentation - Teams will present their team project at the symposium organized by ICAP 2018 and will have an opportunity to hear suggestions from renowned experts.

-ARTS participants will have to apply for one of the proposed projects.
+ARTS participants will have to apply for one of the six following projects:

 - Commit to (approximately) a 6-month project